mgoblin/rust_rest_example/docs/part1/rust_basics/day2/cargo.md

 # Manage dependencies.
 Crates.
 Community-provided libraries placed in [crates.io](https://crates.io/). crates.io for Rust ecosystem is like maven central for Java.
-And Rust library named as crate.
+And Rust library named as **crate**.

-To add a new library (dependency) for example json:
+Adding a new library (dependency) for example json:
 ```
 [dependencies]
 json = "0.12.4"